Probabilistic divide-and-conquer: a new exact simulation method, with integer partitions as an example: Algorithms for simulating random integer partitions of

 \begin{proof} The acceptance cost $1/C$ can be computed via \eqref{C} and \eqref{prob T=n asym}, with

 \end{proof}

-Here is an informal discussion of the full algorithm.
-First, propose $A$ until getting acceptance, then, since the B task is to find a uniformly chosen partition of a smaller integer, iterate to finish up.
-In effect, the iterative algorithm is to determine the $(Z_1,Z_2,\ldots,Z_n)$ conditional on $(Z_1+2Z_2+\ldots=n)$, by finding the binary expansions: first the 1s bits of all the $Z_i$s, then the 2s bits, then the 4s bits, and so on.
+In effect, the recursive algorithm is to determine the $(Z_1,Z_2,\ldots,Z_n)$ conditional on $(Z_1+2Z_2+\ldots=n)$, by finding the binary expansions: first the 1s bits of all the $Z_i$s, then the 2s bits, then the 4s bits, and so on.
+Note that the rejection probabilities can be computed in time which is little-o of the cost to generate the random bits; see Remark~\ref{X} and Section~\ref{sect cost}.

-With a little more detail: to start, with $A = (\epsilon_1(x),\epsilon_2(x),\ldots)$ and $T_A = \sum_i i \, \epsilon_i$, we have $\e T_A = \sum_{i=1}^n \frac{ix^i}{1+x^i} \sim n/2$, and it can be shown that, even after conditioning on acceptance, the distribution of $T_A$ is concentrated around $n/2$.
-Since $B = ((Z_1(x)-\epsilon_1)/2,(Z_2(x)-\epsilon_2)/2,\ldots)$ is equal in distribution to $(Z_1(x^2), Z_2(x^2), \ldots)$, and target $n'=(n-T_A)/2$, we see that the $B$ phase is to find a partition of the integer $n'$, uniform over the $p_{n'}$ possibilities.
-In carrying out the B task we simply use $x(n')$ as the parameter, but the choice $(x(n))^2$ would also work.
+\ignore{ With a little more detail: to start, with $A = (\epsilon_1(x),\epsilon_2(x),\ldots)$ and $T_A = \sum_i i \, \epsilon_i$, we have $\e T_A = \sum_{i=1}^n \frac{ix^i}{1+x^i} \sim n/2$, and it can be shown that, even after conditioning on acceptance, the distribution of $T_A$ is concentrated around $n/2$.
+Since $B = ((Z_1(x)-\epsilon_1)/2,(Z_2(x)-\epsilon_2)/2,\ldots)$ is equal in distribution to $(Z_1(x^2), Z_2(x^2), \ldots)$, and target $n'=(n-T_A)/2$, we see that the $B$ phase is to find a partition of the integer $n'$, uniform over the $p(n')$ possibilities.
+In carrying out the B task we simply use $x(n')$ as the parameter, but the choice $(x(n))^2$ would also work. }